-These Einkorn Chocolate Chip Cookie are soft and chewy and filled with delicious chocolate chips.
-These will soon be your family's favorite cookie recipe.
+These Einkorn Chocolate Chip Cookies are soft and chewy and filled with delicious chocolate chips.
+They're made with all purpose Einkorn Flour and make the best einkorn cookies.
+These will soon be your family's favorite chocolate chip cookie recipe.

 What is Einkorn Flour?

 Einkorn is an ancient grain.
 Being considered an ancient grain means it has been around for a long time.
 This primitive wheat variety has not been modified, plus it's more nutritious and easier to digest than modern wheat.
 It's likely to be grain our ancestors ate thousands of years ago.

 The majority of wheat today has 42 chromosomes in the DNA makeup.
 Einkorn is an ancient wheat variety and has only 14 chromosomes, and it contains a different type of gluten compared with modern wheat.

 Whole grain Einkorn also contains a higher amount of protein, phosphorus, vitamin B6 and potassium compared to the bleached all-purpose flour we normally use.
 Einkorn is also high in carotenoids which is an antioxidant found in many fruits and veggies.
 All of this makes einkorn a much healthier choice.

 Aside from the nutrition benefits of Einkorn, it can more easily be digested.
 Although it's not recommended for celiacs, many people with a wide range of gluten sensitivities are able to eat einkorn without problems.

 One of the things you will notice when baking with Einkorn is that it doesn't need as much water as when you are baking with modern wheat.
 This is because modern wheat has more gluten and absorbs more water than Einkorn, which assists in it higher rise.